 1 The Russetts

 01303 813957 / 07743 401350

 Hello, my name is Sally and am a registered Integrative Counsellor and have received NHS training within a BACP accredited college.
 I provide a safe, comfortable and confidential space where you can talk about what is causing you to experience emotional difficulties and distress.
 I am here to listen to you carefully and validate your feelings in an accepting, deeply understanding and genuine manner.

 How I can help you:

 I understand the importance of choosing the right counsellor to be able to work with closely.
-Therefore with this in mind, we can either arrange to meet for a free face to face initial consultation or if you prefer, this can happen through a telephone conversation.
+With this in mind, we can either arrange a free face to face initial consultation or if you prefer have a telephone conversation.

-Both options provide the opportunity for us to discuss your specific needs and answer any questions regarding the counselling process.
-In addition to gaining a brief personal history and if it is mutually decided that we could successfully work together, to discuss the practicalities and arrange our first counselling session.
+We can discuss your specific needs and answer any questions regarding the counselling process.
+If we believe we can successfully work together we would discuss the practicalities and arrange our first counselling session.

 I am trained to work with Individuals, Young people and Children, in addition to working with Couples.
 I am able to provide both Discernment Counselling and Couple Relationship Counselling, depending of your needs and personal circumstances.

-Private parking is provided and situated conveniently adjacent to my consulting room which is private and discreet in its location.
+Private parking is provided and situated conveniently adjacent to my consulting room which is discreet in its location.

 I have a wealth of experience which I have gained within the private, public and voluntary sectors of working with children, teenagers, adults and families.
 I have always believed in the importance of building a trusting and genuine relationship and it is my view that a relational approach empowers an individual to feel able to express previously unexpressed feelings.